stephen-openplacement/AzureDistributionBundle/Resources/docs/02_quickstart.md

             prefix:   /

-5. Import the contents of the "schema.sql" from src\WindowsAzure\TaskDemoBundle\Resources\schema.sql into your SQL Azure database.
+5. Import the contents of the "schema.sql" from vendor\azure\WindowsAzure\TaskDemoBundle\Resources\schema.sql into your SQL Azure database.